 The Philippine banking industry is very competitive and the Bank competes against domestic and foreign banks that offer similar products and services as the Bank.
 Competition with other banks has and will continue to affect the cost of the Bank's funding and the Bank's ability to increase its market share of loans and deposits.
 The Bank also faces increasing competition in its target growth areas such as corporate lending, particularly to non-SMC borrowers, consumer banking such as auto, housing and credit cards as well as fee-income generating products and services such as remittance, trust and mobile banking and payment services.
 The liberalization of foreign participation in the Philippine banking industry has resulted in increased competition.
 Since liberalization, foreign banks have expanded from their traditional focus on Metro Manila and large-scale corporations to building their own networks to increase market share, primarily through acquisitions of small domestic savings banks.
-Foreign banks tend to benefit from the support of their parent companies or established regional operations but they are limited by local regulations to a maximum of six Philippine branches in order to protect the growth and participation of local banks.
-An increase in competition from foreign banks as a result of relaxed entry rules could adversely affect the Bank's results of operations and financial condition.
+Foreign banks tend to benefit from the support of their parent companies or established regional operations but they are limited by local regulations to a maximum of six Philippine banks as a result of relaxed entry rules could adversely affect the Bank's results of operations and financial condition.